 The infrastructure team provides leadership, accountability, and stakeholder engagement around Mayor Barry’s efforts to create an efficient, equitable transportation network, including expansion of mass transit services and bicycle and pedestrian facilities.
-The infrastructure team also works to incorporate sustainability throughout all operations of the Metropolitan government.
-Mayor Barry’s Livable Nashville Committee will build upon the recommendations and accomplishments of former Mayor Karl Dean’s 2009 Green Ribbon Committee.
-They released their Livable Nashville Draft Recommendations in February 2017.
+The infrastructure team also works to incorporate sustainability throughout all operations of the Metropolitan government and target strategic reductions in both municipal and community-level carbon emissions.

-Mayor Barry’s infrastructure team also works closely with city departments and community stakeholders in the development, coordination, and administration of transportation and growth policies for Nashville, including adherence to and implementation of NashvilleNext, the city’s 25-year comprehensive General Plan which guides growth and development countywide; nMotion, the Metropolitan Transit Authority (MTA) and Regional Transportation Authority’s (MTA) strategic master plan; WalknBike, Metro’s strategic master plan for sidewalks and bikeways; as well as a major 2016 update to Metro’s Parks and Greenways Master Plan.
+Mayor Barry’s infrastructure team also closely collaborates with city departments and community stakeholders in the development, coordination, and administration of transportation and growth policies for Nashville, including adherence to and implementation of NashvilleNext, the city’s 25-year comprehensive General Plan which guides growth and development countywide; nMotion, the Metropolitan Transit Authority (MTA) and Regional Transportation Authority’s (RTA) strategic master plan; WalknBike, Metro’s strategic master plan for sidewalks and bikeways; and Plan to Play, Metro’s master plan for parks and greenways.

-nMotion – Based on a wide-reaching and inclusive community-input process, Nashville MTA/RTA has published three possible scenarios for its new 25-year strategic master plan, nMotion2016, ranging from a comprehensive regional system to modest improvements that track with population growth.
+Based on a wide-reaching and inclusive community-input process, Nashville MTA/RTA has adopted its new 25-year strategic master plan, nMotion2016,which envisions a comprehensive regional system that tracks with population growth.
 The community had the opportunity to weigh in with priorities and preferences for how the Middle Tennessee region should invest in mass transit service and infrastructure over the short, mid, and long-term.

-WalknBike – Mayor Barry has committed to to improving the environment for walking and bicycling in Nashville, connecting people to opportunity on a network of high-quality, comfortable, safe sidewalks and bikeways.
-An outgrowth of the Access Nashville 2040 transportation plan, WalknBike will guide Metro’s investments in sidewalks, street crossings, bikeways, and other improvements.
+Mayor Barry is committed to to improving the environment for walking and bicycling in Nashville, connecting people to opportunity on a network of high-quality, comfortable, safe sidewalks and bikeways.
+An outgrowth of the Access Nashville 2040 transportation plan, Metro's strategic plan for bicycle and pedestrian safety and mobility, WalknBike serves as a guide Metro’s current and future investments in sidewalks, street crossings, bikeways, and other improvements.

-GEAR UP 2020 – In partnership with the Urban Land Institute of Nashville and nationally-renowned urbanist Gabe Klein, Mayor Barry’s GEAR UP 2020 initiative is working to identify a core mission and related measurable goals around infrastructure that will establish collective outcomes benefiting Nashville as a whole.
+In partnership with the Urban Land Institute of Nashville and nationally-renowned urbanist Gabe Klein,the 2016 report Gear Up 2020: Rapid Goal-Setting for a 21st Century Nashville identified a core mission and related measurable goals around infrastructure to establish collective outcomes benefiting Nashville.
 Major stakeholders include private commercial and residential developers, Metro departments, and critical nonprofits that impact the built environment.